Emmettlsc/text-editor/README.md

 ctrl+x         quit
 ```

-## Spelling Suggestions:
+## Spelling Suggestions
-Located at the bottom of the window when cursor is over highlighed word
+Located at the bottom of the window when cursor is over misspelled (highlighted) word
 ![img of text editor](/../screenshots/text-editor-demo.jpg?raw=true)